-- 1. Press Tab to give focus to the canvas. - 2.
-Select the node on the canvas from which you want to create a connection. - 3.
-Press Shift+F10 to open a pop-up menu. - 4.
+- 1. Press Tab to give focus to the palette arrow.
+(It does not matter whether the palette is open or closed.) - 2.
+Press Tab two times.
+The focus is now on the canvas.
+(Note: There are no visual highlights to indicate the focus.) - 3.
+Select the node on the canvas from which you want to create a connection. - 4.
+Press Shift+F10 to open a pop-up menu. - 5.
 Use the arrow keys to select Create Connection.
 Press Enter.
-The Terminal Selection window opens. - 5.
+The Terminal Selection window opens. - 6.
 Press Tab until the focus is in the Select Terminal field.
-Use the arrow keys to select a source (output) terminal. - 6.
-Press Tab to select OK, press Enter to confirm your selection. - 7.
+Use the arrow keys to select a source (output) terminal. - 7.
+Press Tab to select OK, press Enter to confirm your selection. - 8.
 Use the arrow keys to select the input terminal of the target node.
 Press Enter to confirm the connection.